 Only the Team Captains may question an umpire's call.

-Abusive language may result in player ejection.
+Abusive language will result in player ejection.

 Players making phantom calls or gestures may be ejected from the game.
 Players are asked to address the umpires as Mr. Umpire or Ump.

 A player ejected from a game for a first offence will miss the remainder of the game and one more.
 A suspended player may be subject to further discipline depending on the situation.
 A second offence will result in a disciplinary hearing and may result in further suspensions.
 In circumstances involving extreme misconduct by a League member while an umpire is not present, Board members and Team Captains have the authority to suspend players immediately until further notice.

 A member of the board must be notified within 24 hours of any suspension.
 It will be examined by the disciplinary committee and recommend any further actions to the board.

 If a player with an obvious injury during a game cannot continue, he will not be ruled out during subsequent at bats.
 However, his removal from the game must be reported to the umpire/opposing captains at that time.

 Any member of the BOSL who in the opinion of his Co-Captains and/or the majority of the other team’s Co-Captains conducts himself in a manner having little or no regard for the safety and well being of other players or members of the BOSL, or conducts